Viijay-Kr/markdoc-traverse/README.md

 })
 ```

-> tags can be spread from your markdoc config
+> tags are spread from your markdoc config

 > tags are type safe